Why do you really want to overcome perfectionism? Because your perfectionism is holding you back from starting things, or finishing things.

 Are You A Perfectionist?

-Being a perfectionist shouldn’t necessarily be something to be proud of.
-While it’s healthy to want to succeed in life and achieve your goals, it’s not at all the same to always set hefty, unattainable standards for yourself, or others.
+Being a perfectionist isn’t necessarily something to be proud of.
+While it’s healthy to want to succeed in life and achieve your goals, it’s not at all the same to always set hefty, unattainable standards for yourself — or others.

 By the way, most perfectionists do not identify themselves as perfectionists.